 Sherri Ybarra is Idaho’s Superintendent of Public Instruction.
 She was elected in 2014 as Idaho’s 25th Superintendent of Public Instruction and re-elected in 2018.
 Before her election as one of the state’s constitutional officers, she served nearly two decades of service in Idaho schools as a classroom teacher, assistant principal, principal and federal program director.
 She was recognized as the Mountain Home School District’s “Outstanding Educator” twice.

-As Superintendent of Public Instruction, Sherri oversees more than 323,000 students, 736 schools, 115 districts and 61 charters.
+As Superintendent of Public Instruction, Sherri oversees more than 323,000 students, 801 schools, 115 districts and 75 charter schools.
 She also serves as an ex-officio voting member and executive secretary of the Idaho State Board of Education, as Chairman of the Board of Idaho Educational Services for the Deaf and the Blind and as a member of the State Board of Land Commissioners.

 She lives in Mountain Home with her husband, a federal police officer.
 Their son graduated from Idaho public schools and is attending the University of Idaho.